-- To assist in Māori housing policy development at central and local government levels
+- Assist in Māori housing policy development at central and local government levels

 + National Conference

-A tono was received at the conclusion of the conference, with the next conference to be hosted by Waikato in 2018.
+A tono was received at the conclusion of the conference by Waikato Tainui, with the next conference to be hosted by Waikato in 2018.

 Each year Te Matapihi he tirohanga mō te Iwi Trust holds its Annual General Meeting.
 At this meeting the Board reports back on its annual activities to the sector, and invites input into Te Matapihi's overall strategic direction.